xstevenyung/react-headless-notifier/README.md

     // 2.
 Wrap your app
     <NotifierContextProvider
-      // All props are optional, those are the values by default max={null} // Max number of notiication simultaneously, `null` will result in no maximum durationPerNotification={5000} // Duration by notification in milliseconds
+      // All props are optional, those are the values by default config={{
+        max: null, // Max number of notiication simultaneously, `null` will result in no maximum
+        duration: 5000, // Duration by notification in milliseconds
+        position: 'bottomRight', // You can specify a position where the notification should appears, valid positions are 'top', 'topRight', 'topLeft', 'bottomRight', 'bottomLeft', 'bottom'.
+      }}
     >
       {/* The rest of your app here */}
     </NotifierContextProvider>